Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Theoretical background

 \subsection{Decaying dark matter model implementation}

 We include the DDM model based on the public code provided by \cite{Guillermo2021}\footnote{https://github.com/PoulinV/class\_majoron} (hereafter G21), in which the DDM model is implemented in the modified version of the Boltzmann code, CLASS \citep{Blas2011, Lesgourgues2011}.
 In this code, the 1-body ($\Lambda$DDM1 model) and 2-body ($\Lambda$DDM2 model) decaying DM models are implemented by including two additional parameters with respect to $\Lambda$CDM; one is the decay rate, $\Gamma$, and the other is the mass-energy fraction transferred to DR, $\varepsilon = (1/2)(1 - m_{\rm WDM}^2 / m_{\rm DDM}^2)$, where $0 \leq \varepsilon \leq 1/2$.
 In the two extreme cases, $\varepsilon$ = 0 corresponds to the standard $\Lambda$CDM case with no DM decay and $\varepsilon$ = 1/2 to the $\Lambda$DDM1 case.
-The values in between correspond to the $\Lambda$DDM2 case. \cite{Guillermo2021} included the background evolution and, in particular, density perturbations of daughter particles, which was not included in previous studies \citep{Vattis2019, Haridasu2020, Clark2021}.
+The values in between correspond to the $\Lambda$DDM2 case. \cite{Guillermo2021} introduced a new approximation scheme that allows one to accurately and quickly compute the dynamics of the WDM linear perturbations by treating the WDM species as a viscous fluid and included the background evolution of WDM and, in particular, density perturbations, which were not included in previous studies \citep{Vattis2019, Haridasu2020, Clark2021}.
+In our analyses, we use the DDM model including this new scheme.

-In the $\Lambda$DDM1 model (DM $\rightarrow$ DR), the DM decay reduces the matter content in the Universe, causing the reduction in the expansion rate compared to the $\Lambda$CDM model, as shown in Fig. 1 in G21.
-It reduces the growth of matter density fluctuations at small scales compared to the $\Lambda$CDM model, as shown in Fig. 4 in G21.
+In the $\Lambda$DDM1 model (DM $\rightarrow$ DR), the DM decay reduces the matter content in the Universe, causing a reduction in the expansion rate compared to the $\Lambda$CDM model, as shown in Fig. 1 of G21.
+This reduces the growth of matter-density fluctuations at small scales compared to the $\Lambda$CDM model, as shown in Fig. 4 of G21.
 The amount of matter power suppression increases as the DM lifetime becomes shorter.

-In the $\Lambda$DDM2 model (DM $\rightarrow$ WDM+DR), the WDM component partially contributes to the matter density, leaving the expansion rate almost unchanged compared to the $\Lambda$CDM model, as shown in Fig. 1 in G21.
-However, it suppresses the growth of matter density fluctuations due to the free-streaming of WDM at small scales compared to the $\Lambda$CDM case, as shown in Fig. 4 in G21.
-The amount of matter power suppression increases as the DM lifetime becomes shorter, and the scale of the power suppression is determined by the free-streaming length of WDM, similarly to that induced by massive neutrinos.
+In the $\Lambda$DDM2 model (DM $\rightarrow$ WDM+DR), the WDM component partially contributes to the matter density, leaving the expansion rate almost unchanged compared to the $\Lambda$CDM model, as shown in Fig. 1 of G21.
+However, as in the $\Lambda$DDM1 model, this component suppresses the growth of matter-density fluctuations due to the free-streaming of WDM at small scales compared to the $\Lambda$CDM case, as shown in Fig. 4 of G21.
+Also similarly to the $\Lambda$DDM1 model, the amount of matter power suppression increases as the DM lifetime becomes shorter, and the scale of the power suppression is determined by the free-streaming length of WDM, similarly to that induced by massive neutrinos.